stuartwk/yew-midi/README.md

 # Yew MIDI Example

 Connect a MIDI device to your computer and run `trunk serve` to start.
-MIDI messages will log to console.
+MIDI messages will log to console and display in the view.

 ## TODO

-- Callback to pass MIDI messages from closure back to App to set in `last_midi_message`.
+- [x] Callback to pass MIDI messages from closure back to App to set in `last_midi_message`.
+- [ ] Allow users to select input
+- [ ] Connect and Disconnect message callbacks